It seems that the older we get, the bigger our pores become.

 Did you know pores are hair follicles?

 An average adult has approximately 5 million hairs on their body.
-So, if you are concerned about the large pores you might have on your face, take heart in the fact that more than 4.9 million of your pores are nice and tight.
+So, if you are concerned about the large pores you might have on your face, take heart that more than 4.9 million of your pores are nice and tight.

-Enlarged pores on your face, especially in areas like the nose, chin, and cheeks, are unsightly when clogged with oils, dead skin cells, bacteria.
+Enlarged pores on your face, especially in the nose, chin, and cheeks, are unsightly when clogged with oils, dead skin cells, and bacteria.
 And although it is practically impossible to get rid of large pores permanently, a proper skincare routine can unclog, clean, and shrink the pores.

 Some Tips Before You Start:

 Ensure that your hands are clean before touching your face since your fingertips contain oils that might clog your pores.